furrygoober/unixgraphit/README.md

 Quick and dirty graphing of text based data.

 I am primarily a UNIX system admin, with some questionably scripting skills.
-The main goals for writing this script were to learn, have fun, and help troubleshooting issues at work.
+The main goals for writing this script were to learn, have fun, and help troubleshoot issues at work.
 Hopefully a few other people out there may find this script useful.

 Due to environmental limitations the requirements are limited to: Python Standard Library + python matplotlib library.

+You should be able to throw a wide range of text base numbers at this thing and get some graphs. (mpstat, vmstat, iostat, nicstat, prstat, pidstat, fsstat, intrstat, sar, etc)

 ### Options
 ```